Unsupervised Text-to-Speech Synthesis by Unsupervised Automatic Speech Recognition: Experiments

 \subsection{Unsupervised TTS on English}

 We first evaluated the two-stage unsupervised TTS system on English.
-To train the first-stage \wavtovecu/ system, we used speech utterances from the 24-hour single-speaker LJSpeech corpus \cite{ljspeech17} and text samples from the LibriSpeech language modeling corpus \cite{Panayotov15-LibriSpeech}.
-We set aside about 300 utterances for validation and about 500 utterances from the LJSpeech corpus for testing.
-We kept the ground truth transcripts for validation and test set and used the rest for training without ground truth transcripts.
+To train the alignment module, we used speech utterances from the 24-hour single-speaker LJSpeech corpus \cite{ljspeech17} and text samples from the LibriSpeech language modeling corpus \cite{Panayotov15-LibriSpeech}.
+We set aside about 300 utterances for validation and about 500 utterances for testing.
+We kept the ground truth transcripts for validation and test sets and used the rest for training without ground truth transcripts.
 The speech representations were extracted using a publicly available \wavtovectwo/ Large model trained on LibriLight \cite{librilight}, and the segment representations were built following the pre-processing procedures in \cite{Baevski2021-wav2vec-u}.